 The union drive in Brattleboro comes as workers at three other co-ops in the region have moved forward with their efforts to unionize.

 The board at the River Valley Market in Northampton, Mass., voluntarily recognized the union after a majority of the workers there signed authorization cards supporting the union.

 The union is negotiating with co-op management.

-And in August the Franklin Community Coop Board of Directors, which oversees stores in Greenfield, Mass. and Shelburne Falls, Mass., also voluntarily recognized the union after a majority of the 75 workers in the two stores signed a
+And in August the Franklin Community Coop Board of Directors, which oversees stores in Greenfield, Mass. and Shelburne Falls, Mass., also voluntarily recognized the union after a majority of the 75 workers in the two stores signed a petition requesting union representation.

 The next Brattleboro Food Co-op Board of Directors meeting is scheduled for Monday, Oct.
 1.